- Chapter 1: Introduction

 Engineering

-As is often the case, this area receives particular attention from employers in New Zealand.
-They are looking for civil, chemical, electrical, environmental, mining and transport engineers.
+Employers in this industry are looking for civil, chemical, electrical, environmental, mining and transport engineers.

 - CRS Recruit (Auckland)